 Production country — UK

 Trout farming was introduced into the UK in the 1950’s, and now there are over 300 trout farms.
 Rainbow trout is the most popular farmed species of trout, with most of production occurring in a variety of enclosures in freshwater.
-In Scotland trout can be farmed in cages in freshwater lochs.
+In Scotland trout can be farmed in open net pens in marine waters.
 It takes approximately 7-8 months for trout to reach harvesting size.
 Trout are carnivorous fish whose feed relies on wild fisheries.
-Buying organic farmed trout is the best choice to make as fish stocking densities are generally lower in comparison to non-organic farms, feed is sourced sustainably and welfare of a high standard.
+Rainbow trout farmed in freshwater is a good choice.

 Fish Health and Welfare